-2. Pearson REVEL chapter quizzes (30 points each; Total of 200 points)

-The required book for this class is an e-textbook.
+2. Pearson REVEL chapter quizzes (20 points each; Total of 200 points) The required book for this class is an e-textbook.
 Access to this e-textbook involves the purchase of an access code.
 Within each of the required chapters of the e-textbook, there is a chapter quiz, worth 20 points.
 The best 10 chapter quizzes (out of 12 required chapters) will be worth up to 200 points toward your final grade.
-Please note: doing more than 10 chapter quizzes will allow you to earn extra credit in the class (half of the points earned on the two lowest chapter quizzes will be applied to extra credit) The schedule of due dates is in the tentative schedule on Blackboard.
+Please note: doing more than 10 chapter quizzes will allow you to earn extra credit in the class (half of the points earned on the two lowest chapter quizzes will be applied to extra credit).
+The schedule of due dates is in the tentative schedule on Blackboard.
+The last time that I will synchronize Pearson Revel is Wednesday August 10th at 5 pm; any late chapter quizzes being completed for half credit must be completed before this final synchronization.